Client Throttling rule

 Condition

 Required.
-Choose the expression that defines this service tier.
+Choose the expression that should be true to apply this service tier.
 The expression has access to the request object, so the condition can match on the method, request headers, URI, and the user name or roles.

 Default value: False